-There are a few different options for cleaning rubber flooring.
-Regardless of the option you choose the first step is always to remove the loose dust, dirt, and debris.
+There are several options for cleaning rubber flooring.
+However, the first step is always to remove the loose dust, dirt, and debris.
 This can be done by sweeping, vacuuming, or using a leaf blower.

 Steam cleaning is the best way to clean rubber flooring.
-Steam cleaning will naturally disinfect and refreshes the rubber without the use of harsh chemicals.
-This method also dries quickly and prevents the majority of water spots.
+Steam cleaning naturally disinfects and refreshes the rubber without the use of harsh chemicals.
+This method also dries quickly, helping to eliminate water spots.
 Smaller areas can be cleaned with a residential steam mop.
-For larger areas it may be worth your time and money to rent or purchase a larger commercial size steam cleaner.
+For larger areas you may want to rent or purchase a larger commercial size steam cleaner.

-Damp mopping/scrubbing is probably the most common method.
-I suggest using a stiff bristled scrub brush on a handle as opposed to a mop.
-Mops can leave behind fuzzies that will then have to be removed.
+Damp mopping/scrubbing is the most common method.
+For best results, use a stiff bristled scrub brush on a handle rather than a mop, which often leaves behind fuzz or debris.

-The biggest issue to overcome when cleaning in the manner is water spots.
-Similar to washing a black car, if you do not dry the flooring quickly water spots can form.
-For this reason damp mopping/scrubbing should be done in small sections.
-Clean a section, squeegee off the excess water, and put a fan on that area to try to dry it quickly.
+Water spots are the biggest issue when cleaning rubber flooring.
+Water spots can form if you do not dry the flooring quickly, similar to washing a black car.
+For this reason, damp mopping/scrubbing should be done in small sections.
+Clean a section, squeegee off the excess water, and use a fan to help dry the section quickly.

-Pressure washing is the easiest way to get a floor clean.
-Simply pressure wash the floor, squeegee off the excess water and set up fans to dry the floor.
+Pressure washing is the easiest way clean a floor.
+Simply pressure wash the floor, squeegee off excess water, and set up fans to dry it quickly.